heitortsergent/passport-local-mongoose-email/README.md

 Make sure that you have a mongoose connected to mongodb and you're done.

-#### Simplified Passport/Passport-Local Configuration
-Starting with version 0.2.1 passport-local-mongoose adds a helper method `createStrategy` as static method to your schema.
-The `createStrategy` is responsible to setup passport-local `LocalStrategy` with the correct options.

-    var User = require('./models/user');

-    // CHANGE: USE "createStrategy" INSTEAD OF "authenticate" passport.use(User.createStrategy());

-    passport.serializeUser(User.serializeUser());
-    passport.deserializeUser(User.deserializeUser());

-The reason for this functionality is that when using the `usernameField` option to specify an alternative usernameField name, for example "email" passport-local would still expect your frontend login form to contain an input field with name "username" instead of email.
-This can be configured for passport-local but this is double the work.
-So we got this shortcut implemented.

 ### Options
-When plugging in Passport-Local Mongoose plugin additional options can be provided to configure the hashing algorithm.
+When plugging in Passport-Local Mongoose Email plugin additional options can be provided to configure the hashing algorithm.

     User.plugin(passportLocalMongoose, options);